five manual coffee grinders next to each other

 The consistency of the grinder is impressive.
 You can use it for everything from Turkish coffee and espresso to pour over and French press.

 Because the grinder has big and aggressive 48 mm steel burrs, it’s also an incredibly speedy grinder.
-It’s much faster than any of the other models in this article.
+It’s much faster than typical manual grinders with ceramic burrs that you might be familiar with.
 You should be able to grind 25 grams of coffee in around 35 seconds.

-The only drawback to the grinder is that it’s on the larger side, so if you’re traveling a lot and portability is important to you, you should probably consider its smaller sibling; the 1Zpresso Q2, which I’ll review below.
+The main drawback to the J grinder is that it’s on the larger side, so if you’re traveling a lot and portability is important to you, you should probably consider its smaller sibling; the 1Zpresso Q2, which I’ll review below.

 Also, if your hands are on the smaller side, it might be easier to use the Q2 as it requires less grip strength.